Fred. Olsen History... the story so far

 A yet-to-be-renamed ship arrives at Hamburg's Elbe 17 Dry-Dock to undergo an ambitious refit and redesign programme, ready for introduction to the Fred.
 Olsen fleet.
 The programme involves the fitting of a new 30-metre extension, to give the 'stretched' ship extra rooms and improvements to guest areas.
 In 2008, the 'stretched' ship is renamed Balmoral on entering service.

 On 28th July 2015, all four Fred.
 Olsen ships converge for the first time ever, docking together in Bergen, Norway to celebrate the 200th anniversary of the birth of Fredrik Christian Olsen.
-In April 2018, Brabant – Fred.
-Olsen's dedicated river cruising boat – begins a new programme of European River Cruises.
-Later in 2018, on 10th September, the fleet of ocean-going ships unite once again for the 'Captains in Cádiz' event in Cádiz, Spain, celebrating 170 years since Fredrik Christian began shipping operations.
+On 10th September 2018, the fleet of ocean-going ships united once again for the 'Captains in Cádiz' event in Cádiz, Spain, celebrating 170 years since Fredrik Christian began shipping operations.